tonethar/IGME-430-Spring-2021/core-skills/6-first-node-web-service.md

   - We did this in the previous ["Essential Skill", see Part IV. of that page for a reminder](5-first-node-web-server.md#push-server-to-heroku)
   - Recall that last time the folder was called **first-web-server**, but now we are calling it **first-web-service** - "...service" NOT "...server" - so be sure to name things properly
   - name the Heroku project **abc1234-first-web-service**  (where `abc1234` is your id)
-  - see the video linked at the top if you want a review of how to create a local GutHub repository & post to Heroku
+  - see the video linked at the top if you want a review of how to create a local GitHub repository & post to Heroku
 - In the mycourses dropbox:
   - ZIP and POST the **first-web-service** folder
 - In the comments field of the dropbox, type: